riscv-boom/riscv-boom/docs/sections/instruction-fetch-stage.rst

 -  All 16b instructions map directly into a longer 32b instruction.

-BOOM re-uses the Front-end design from Rocket, a 5-stage in-order core.
-BOOM then takes instructions returning (the Fetch Packet) from the Rocket Front-end, quickly decodes the instructions for branch prediction, and pushes the Fetch Packet into the Fetch Buffer.
+During the Front-end stages, BOOM retrieves a Fetch Packet from the i-cache, quickly decodes the instructions for branch prediction, and pushes the Fetch Packet into the Fetch Buffer.
+However, doing this brings up a particular set of issues to manage:

 -  Increased decoding complexity (e.g., operands can now move around).